janbajana/magnum-thirdparty/README.md

 # magnum-thirdparty
-Magnum third party resources to build required plugins and samples.
+All Magnum third party resources required to buld plugins, integration library and samples.